 Campus DOM Is a Registered Midwife who is appointed as the Director of Midwifery.
 Executive DON Is a Registered Nurse who is appointed in addition to the campus Director of Nursing listed in Appendix 9 to be an Executive Director of Nursing (however titled).
 An Employer is not required to appoint a Nurse Manager 9 and may rely on the appointment of a Nurse Manager 9 to satisfy the requirement to appoint a Campus DON.
-Nurse/Midwife Manager not elsewhere classified Is a Registered Nurse or Midwife principally engaged in managemer of a nursing or midwifery service, or part thereof, for which this Agreement contains no more applicable classification.
+Nurse/Midwife Manager not elsewhere classified Is a Registered Nurse or Midwife principally engaged in manageme of a nursing or midwifery service, or part thereof, for which this Agreement contains no more applicable classification.
 The classification for this position will be NM5C.
-Occupational Health Class ifications Occupational Health Nurse (where more than one employed) A Registered Nurse engaged in connection with any industrial or commercial undertaking and who carries out their nursing duties under the direction of a nursing supervisor.
-Nurse (where more than commercial undertaking and who carries out their nursing duties
+Occupational Health Class sifications Occupational Health Nurse (where more than one employed) A Registered Nurse engaged in connection with any industrial or commercial undertaking and who carries out their nursing duties under the direction of a nursing supervisor.
+Occupational Health Nurse (Sole) A Registered Nurse engaged in connection with any industrial or commercial undertaking and who is employed to take charge of the medical centre and all matters concerned with the occupational health, medical and nursing services.
+Occupational Health Nurse Supervisor A Registered Nurse engaged in connection with any industrial or commercial undertaking and who supervises the work of the nurs personnel in the occupational health department or departments within the undertaking.

-Research Nurse/Midwife Classifications Level 1 Research 1.
-A Level 1 Research Nurse/Midwife: Nurse/Midwife a) can be an Enrolled Nurse, Registered Nurse or in the case of a Midwife, a Level 1 Research Midwife. b) in the case of an Enrolled Nurse will function in accordance with legislation, policies and procedures affecting Enrolled Nurse practice, managing nursing care of individuals and groups within the scope of Enrolled Nurse practice.
-2. A Le vel 1 Research Nurse/Midwife will: a) plan, in collaboration with a more senior Registered Nurse, nursing care in consultation with individuals/groups, significant others and the interdisciplinary care team; b) not be responsible for the management or supervision of trials, staff, or budget(s); c) be involved with data collection for clinical trial research studies undertaken in the department; d) assist in the delivery of direct and indirect clinical-trial- related care of patients within their scope of practice; and 140 e) work under the supervision of a more senior Research Nurse/Midwife.
-Level 2 Research Nurse/Midwife 1,: A Level 2 Research Nurse/Midwife is a Registered Nurse or Midwife.
-2. A Le evel 2 Research Nurse/Midwife: a) will have responsibility for the delivery of direct and indirect clinical-trial-related care of patients and associated data collection for concurrent clinical trial research studies undertaken in the department; b) will not be responsible for the management or supervision of staff, or of budgets; c) may coordinate a trial (without responsibility for staff) and/or participate in patient recruitment, ethics application processes and adverse event reporting (as required) together with the provision of education to other team members/patients and families related to a specific research method, protocol or program; and d) may coordinate more than one trial contemporaneously.
-A
+Level 1 Research Nurse/Midwife 1.
+A Level 1 Research Nurse/Midwife: a) can be an Enrolled Nurse, Registered Nurse or in the case of a Midwife, a Level 1 Research Midwife. b) in the case of an Enrolled Nurse will function in accordance with legislation, policies and procedures affecting Enrolled Nurse practice, managing nursing care of individuals and groups within the scope of Enrolled Nurse practice.
+2. AL evel 1 Research Nurse/Midwife will: a) plan, in collaboration with a more senior Registered Nurse, nursing care in consultation with individuals/groups, significant others and the interdisciplinary care team; b) not be responsible for the management or supervision of trials, staff, or budget(s); c) be involved with data collection for clinical trial research studies undertaken in the department; d) assist in the delivery of direct and indirect clinical-trial- related care of patients within their scope of practice; and e) work under the supervision of a more senior Research Nurse/Midwife.
+Level 2 Research Nurse/Midwife 1.
+A Level 2 Research Nurse/Midwife is a Registered Nurse or Midwife.
+2. A Level 2 Research Nurse/Midwife: a) will have responsibility for the delivery of direct and indirect clinical-trial-related care of patients and associated data collection for concurrent clinical trial research studies undertaken in the department; b) will not be responsible for the management or supervision of staff, or of budgets; c) may coordinate a trial (without responsibility for staff) and/or participate in patient recruitment, ethics application processes and adverse event reporting (as required) together with the provision of education to other team members/patients and families related to a specific research method, protocol or program; and d) may coordinate more than one trial contemporaneously